Tahaabdul/alx-system_engineering-devops/0x00-shell_basics/README.md

 0. A script that prints the absolute path name of the current working directory /n
 1. A script that list all files in the current folder
 2. A script to change to home directory
 3. A script to long list file details in shell
+4. A longer form of ls with more detailss